-- Shorts and skirts are to be at a reasonable length and looseness.
-If the principal determines that the shorts, skirt or dress of a student is inappropriate, the parent will be notified to bring a change of clothes for the student. - Flip flops are a safety concern and should not to be worn to school.
-Students may wear sandals with a back strap. - Tops to all garments worn must be appropriate for a school setting.
-If the principal determines a top to be too revealing, the parent will be notified to bring a change of clothing.
+- Shorts and skirts are to be of a reasonable length and looseness.
+If the principal determines that the shorts, skirt or dress of a student is inappropriate, the parent will be notified to bring a change of clothes for the student. - Flip flops are a safety concern and should not be worn to school.
+Students may wear sandals with a back strap. - Tops of all garments worn must be appropriate for a school setting and for age/grade-level.
+If the principal determines a top to be too revealing (ex: midriff exposed), the parent will be notified to bring a change of clothing.